CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 **This documentation presupposes that MAAS-managed DHCP is used to enlist and commission nodes.**

-To fully understand this page you should first read:
+Required reading before continuing:

-- [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of reserved IP ranges.
+- [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of reserved IP ranges
 - [Commission nodes](installconfig-commission-nodes.md#post-commission-configuration)
-  to understand IP assignment modes.
+  for an explanation of IP assignment modes

 ## Enabling DHCP